Lab "Embedded Signal Processing"

 Please note, that the registration period starts the 01.03.2024 at 08:00 am and ends the 05.04.2024 at 11:59 pm.
 All applications before and after this registration period will not be taken into account.

-Registration will be possible within the before mentioned time by sending an e-mail with your name and matriculation number to the following address: This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+Registration will be possible within the before mentioned time by sending an e-mail with your name and matriculation number to This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 The registration is binding.
-A deregistration is possible by sending a mail with your name and matriculation number to This email address is being protected from spambots.
-You need JavaScript enabled to view it. until, 05.04.2024 at 11:59 pm.
+A deregistration is possible by sending an e-mail with your name and matriculation number to This email address is being protected from spambots.
+You need JavaScript enabled to view it. until Wednesday, xx.xx.2024 at 23:59 am.
 All later cancellations of registration will be considered as having failed the lab.

 Time:

-The first experiment takes place on wendsday 24.04.2024 in KS2/Geb.G - PC-Labor.
+The first experiment takes place on the 24.04.2024 in KS2/Geb.G - PC-Labor.
 The corresponding documents will be distributed via E-mail.

 On Wednesday: 14:00- 17:30h